 On the next page is a simple worksheet to help you to determine your monthly nut.
 Don’t make the mistake of omitting things like meals and entertainment, vacations, holidays, birthdays and the all-important surprises that are sure to occur like car and home repairs.
 If you have children leave a nice big fudge factor.
 This is your average, monthly expenses.
 It’s just an estimate so no need to go into details.
 Keep it simple!

 After checking off the personal expense budget, one of two things will happen.

 - Reality will set in and you will realize that starting a business is a big risk, not worth taking or to proceed with caution or-

 - You want to go on to the second item on the list.

 Prepare A Schedule Of Startup Cost

 These are the expenses and capital investments associated with getting the business off the ground before you start generating revenue.
-This is another potential blow to your plans on starting a business.
-Reason being is that entrepreneurs are full of enthusiasm and optimism, which is needed, but also one of the characteristics that get us into trouble.
+This is another potential blow to your plans for starting a business.
+The reason being is that entrepreneurs are full of enthusiasm and optimism, which is needed, but also one of the characteristics that get us into trouble.
 Getting the numbers down on paper brings us down to earth revealing precisely what’s at stake financially.
 It’s also another step in learning how to know your numbers.
 Part of running a successful business is knowing your numbers.